tharidlynn/kafka-python-example/README.md

 # kafka-python-example
-Simple example of using kafka-python with multi-threading and multi-processing
+Simple example of using kafka-python with multi-threading and multi-processing.